Safe and Energy-Aware Multi-Robot Density Control via PDE-Constrained Optimization for Long-Duration Autonomy: Experiment Results

 \section{Experiment Results}

 We have tested the safe and energy-aware density control framework developed in the previous section on a team of four DJI RoboMaster EP robots operating in an indoor square field with a side length of \(4\)~meters \cite{DJI:RoboMasterS1UserManual}.
+This hardware experiment is intended to validate real-time implementation and closed-loop behavior on physical robots, while the next section evaluates the scalability of the controller with one hundred \(10\)-robot simulations in a larger \(10\times10\)~m field.
 The position is measured using a Vicon motion-capture system \cite{Vicon:NexusUserGuide}, which introduces measurement noise.
 The robots $R_{1},\ldots,R_4$ started with different initial battery levels of $29\%, 89\%, 24\%$, and $39\%$, respectively, to demonstrate four distinct battery-dependent behaviors.
 To complete the experiment within a practical time window, we simulated the battery dynamics using the model in~\eqref{eq: basic energy dot}.
 The experiment reaches steady-state and is terminated at $87\,\mathrm{s}$.
 In this experiment, the average RRT planning time for all four robots using four parallel cores was $0.06341\,\mathrm{s}$, and the average control-loop time (including RRT planning and all computations) was $0.06571\,\mathrm{s}$ on a 12th Gen Intel Core i7-1260P.

 Figure~\ref{fig: exp_robot_timeSequence} shows a time sequence of experimental snapshots.
 The top row presents the corresponding experimental view, while the bottom row displays an animation generated from the logged data.
 In both rows, the robot density \(\rho_i\) is shown in black contour around measured position \(x_i\) (blue dot), the target PDF \(\rho_d\)'s center is denoted by a gold star, the danger zones $\mathcal{A}$ are highlighted in red, and the charging zone $\mathcal{C}$ is shown as a green/cyan circle.
 Additionally, the path-to-charge from the RRT planner and commanded control \(u_i\) (yellow) are shown in the animation.
 At $t=0\,\mathrm{s}$ (Fig.~\ref{fig: exp_robot_timeSequence}a), the robots begin from different initial energy levels and positions.
 At $t=8.28\,\mathrm{s}$ (Fig.~\ref{fig: exp_robot_timeSequence}b), $R_3$, with the lowest initial energy, moves toward the charging zone \(\mathcal{C}\) first. $R_2$ proceeds toward the target density $\rho_d$ between the two danger zones. $R_4$ moves directly towards the target since it has sufficient energy and an obstacle-free route.
 Although $R_1$ could follow $R_2$, it instead takes a route biased toward \(\mathcal{C}\) due to the energy-sufficiency constraint.